sous-chefs/grafana/UPGRADING.md

   - Configuration files will not be overwritten with a blank or partial configuration when a run `raises`
 - The auth resource has been split into separate resources
 - The log resource has been split into separate resources
+- The LDAP configuration resource have been split and renamed to singular forms

 ## 9.0.0